brown-band/website/pages/scripts/1996-1997/fall/columbia.md

 :sd[Chapman shrugs]

 OK, I’ll wing it.
-Watch now as the band, um. . . as the band... gets a head start on Thanksgiving by forming a turkey baster and playing "Birdland."
+Watch now as the band, um. . . as the band... gets a head start on Thanksgiving by forming a turkey baster and playing “Birdland.”

-:sd[Band forms baster and plays "Birdland"]
+:sd[Band forms baster and plays “Birdland”]

 OK, I know...
 We’ll do a salute to Mother Goose: